fkirc/skip-duplicate-actions/README.md

 ## Usage examples

 You can use `skip-duplicate-actions` to either skip individual steps or entire jobs.
-Which one is easier depends on your workflow.
+To minimize changes to existing jobs, it is often easier to skip entire jobs.

 ### Option 1: Skip entire jobs

-To skip entire jobs, you will need a `pre_job` that acts as a pre-condition for your `main_job`.
+To skip entire jobs, you should add a `pre_job` that acts as a pre-condition for your `main_job`.
 Although this example looks like a lot of code, there are only two additional lines in your project-specific `main_job` (the `needs`-clause and the `if`-clause):

 ```yml